iann0036/tf-cfn-provider/docs/providers/azurestack/StorageAccount.md

 `CustomDomain` - (Optional) A `CustomDomain` block as documented below.

 `Tags` - (Optional) A mapping of tags to assign to the resource.

+### CustomDomain Properties

+`Name` - (Optional) The Custom Domain Name to use for the Storage Account, which will be validated by Azure.

 `UseSubdomain` - (Optional) Should the Custom Domain Name be validated by using indirect CNAME validation?.